Ene-7/PasswordGenerator/README.md

 # Future Goals for Additions:
 - [x] Add Text Field to specify Password Length
-- Addition of a new **Custom Option** where the User defines the character set that should be used for password generation.
+- [ ] Addition of a new **Custom Option** where the User defines the character set that should be used for password generation.
-- [x] Remove ability for users to write in *Passowrd Display*
+- [x] Remove ability for users to write in *Password Display*
-- A way for users to save their generated passwords to a file
+- [ ] A way for users to save their generated passwords to a file